gabrielscordeiro/gabrielscordeiro/README.md

 # 👋 Hi there

 I'm Gabriel Schmidt Cordeiro, a passionate software developer.
-I currently work as a Senior Software Developer at Magazord. </br>
+I currently work as a Senior Software Engineer at Hostgator. </br>
-With over 10 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+With over 12 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 # 🚀 Expertise